ruuzia/ORCA/ORCA_Handbook.md

 ### 4. Be Curious, not Judgemental

 Yes, it is from Ted Lasso, but it is important.
-In open source ecosystems it is easy to demean others in order to show off your competence (think of phrases like "did you even bother to read the documentation" ) but instead our collective goal it to life everyone up.
+In open source ecosystems it is easy to demean others in order to show off your competence (think of phrases like "did you even bother to read the documentation" ) but instead our collective goal is to lift everyone up.
 That only happens if you are curious when someone seems to be struggling, rather than just assuming the worse

 ### 5. If you want to go fast, go alone, if you want to go far, go together